apache/spark/docs/apache-airflow-providers/howto/create-update-providers.rst

 transfer this code to the Airflow project.
 Below is described all the initial code structure that the provider may need.
 Understand that not all providers will need all the components described in this structure.
-If you still have doubts about building your provider, we recommend that you read the initial provider guide and open a issue on Github so the community can help you.
+If you still have doubts about building your provider, we recommend that you read the initial provider guide and open a issue on GitHub so the community can help you.

   .. code-block:: bash